Extending the Reach of the Point-to-Set Principle: Introduction

-Our main results are \emph{hyperspace dimension theorems} for three important fractal dimensions.
-For each gauge family $\varphi$ we define a \emph{jump} $\widetilde{\varphi}$ that is also a gauge family.\footnote{McClure's gauge family $\psi$ is exactly the jump of the canonical gauge family $\theta$, so his result (\ref{eq:mcclure}) says that, for all self-similar sets $E$, $\dim^{\widetilde{\theta}}(\cK(E))=\dimh(E)$.} For the lower and upper Minkowski (i.e., box-counting) dimensions $\dimm$ and $\Dimm$ we prove that, for every separable metric space $X$, every gauge family $\varphi$, and \emph{every} $E\subseteq X$,
+Here we prove a \emph{hyperspace dimension theorem} for the upper and lower Minkowski (i.e., box-counting) dimensions $\dimm$ and $\Dimm$.
+This states that, for every separable metric space $X$, \emph{every} gauge family $\varphi$, and \emph{every} $E\subseteq X$,

 and